Gas stove: History

 Early gas stoves produced by Windsor.
 From Mrs Beeton's Book of Household Management, 1904.

 The first gas stove was developed in 1802 by Zachäus Winzler (de), but this along with other attempts remained isolated experiments.
 James Sharp patented a gas stove in Northampton, England in 1826 and opened a gas stove factory in 1836.
 His invention was marketed by the firm Smith & Philips from 1828.
 An important figure in the early acceptance of this new technology, was Alexis Soyer, the renowned chef at the Reform Club in London.
 From 1841, he converted his kitchen to consume piped gas, arguing that gas was cheaper overall because the supply could be turned off when the stove was not in use.

 A gas stove was shown at the Great Exhibition in London in 1851, but it was only in the 1880s that the technology became a commercial success in England.
 By that stage a large and reliable network for gas pipeline transport had spread over much of the country, making gas relatively cheap and efficient for domestic use.
 Gas stoves only became widespread on the European Continent and in the United States in the early 20th century.

 By the early 1920s, gas stoves with enameled porcelain finishes for easier cleaning had become widely available, along with heavy use of insulation for fuel-efficiency.

 The gas industry has launched multiple advertising campaigns since the early 20th century to increase the adaptation and uptake of gas stoves in America.
 The popular slogan "cooking with gas" was first adopted in 1930s to suggest the superiority of gas stoves and remain in use today despite the rapid improvement in electric stove technology.
 The term natural gas was also a marketing strategy to suggest this fuel is cleaner and superior to other fossil fuels.
 In the 1960s the American Gas Association ran a $1.3 million dollar advertising campaign called "Operation Attack" to promote gas stoves while also downplaying science showing their health risks, mirroring the tobacco industry playbook of creating uncertainty.
+LPG gas has replaced kerosene stoves in many countries to improve indoor air quality.
+LPG gas stoves, according to some studies, have been linked to childhood asthma and there have been rumours of bans on gas cooking.